 Here V is the vector representing the local velocity of the filament, b denotes the local binormal vector, r is the local radius of the curvature, and d denotes the local thickness of the filament.
 (All these quantities may be time- and position-dependent.)
 In the limit $\nu \to 0$ the approximation should be valid until the geometric evolution of the curve by the binormal flow leads to a self-intersection.
 For general initial curves C the time of the first self-intersection may be approaching zero as ν approaches zero.
 The first significant step towards this general case, a local-in time well-posedness result for a fixed $\nu > 0$, was obtained in [6].
-Some formal computations related to the conjecture are presented in [12] and we also refer the reader to the important conditional result in [38].
+Some formal computations related to the conjecture are presented in [14] and we also refer the reader to the important conditional result in [43].
+Our result can be viewed as a proof of the viscous formulation of the conjecture in the special case where the curve C is a circle.